pnnl/qasmtrans/gatedef/README.md

 \end{bmatrix}
 ```
 #### CZ Gate
 The Controlled Z gate, applies a Z gate (Pauli-Z gate) to a target qubit when the control qubit is set to |1⟩.
 This gate is essential for phase manipulation in quantum algorithms and is widely used in creating quantum entanglement.
+It is one of the basis gates for latest IBMQ devices such as ibm_torino.
 ```math
 CZ = \begin{bmatrix}
 1 & 0 & 0 & 0 \\